YangLabHKUST/MCube/README.md

 ## Real data analysis

-The code for reproducing the real data analysis results presented in our paper are provided in the tutorial website (<https://mcube-tutorial.readthedocs.io/>):
+The code for reproducing the real data analysis results presented in our paper are available at the tutorial website (<https://mcube-tutorial.readthedocs.io/>):

 - [Visium human dorsolateral prefrontal cortex